 Other forms of Magnesium such as oxide, citrate, aspartate, orotate, and L-Threonate are available, but Magnesium Biglycinate is gentle on the stomach because it is absorbed in different areas of the intestine than the others (1).

 This form of Magnesium and glycine provides the benefits of glycine and magnesium together.
-Glycine is a nonessential amino acid that is very important to metabolism and neurological health — glycine functions as a neurotransmitter in the nervous system and an antioxidant.
+Glycine is a nonessential amino acid that is very important to metabolism and neurological health — glycine functions as a neurotransmitter in the nervous system.
 Glycine has been used to improve sleep quality in humans (5).

 Magnesium Bisglycinate contains 14.1% elemental magnesium, meaning that in 100 grams of Magnesium Bisglycinate, 14.1 g is elemental magnesium, and 86 g is glycine (7).
 However, some supplement fact panels may already be adjusted to reflect this: labels that say X amount of Magnesium Bisglycinate (as magnesium bisglycinate) mean that the milligrams listed are for the elemental magnesium provided in that dose.
 Supplement fact panels that do not include these parentheses do not refer to the amount of elemental magnesium provided (8).